Table of Contents

 Invisible dog fences make great choices for people that live in neighborhoods with restrictions over yard aesthetics.
 As the fence isn’t visible, there’s nothing to upset the neighbors.
 And your dog stays safe in their yard.

 Invisible dog fences can also keep your dog from trampling your vegetables or digging up the rosebushes.
 You don’t have to fence in your gardens, making weeding a difficult chore.
-Set up the invisible dog fence around the bed, and your dog learns to avoid the area.
+Instead, set up the invisible dog fence around the bed, and your dog learns to avoid the area.
 It’s an easy way to correct that destructive behavior when your back’s turned.

 Of course, invisible dog fences come with a few hiccups, too.
 Metal or wooden fencing creates a firm boundary between your yard and encroaching wildlife.
 Your dog has their collar to react to the invisible dog fence, but deer, raccoon, and fox?
 They don’t have collars.
 So other animals can cross that boundary line without a problem.